 This course, paired with my training as a mastery method coach really elevated my understanding of how deep our money wounds run in the collective consciousness.
 As I started unpacking my stories, I felt so free from the deep-rooted idea that how much I made in my profession had anything to do with my self-worth!

 Helping people elevate their money story has become an important part of my practice as a coach.
 And I’m also happy to hold that space for anyone that’s ready to do the work and accelerate on their journey of healing.
-Feel free to schedule in a complimentary clarity session with me here.
+Feel free to put in an application to work with me here.

 Tip #5 – Explore the Zen way of evolving your relationship with money.